mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 ```

 These annotations instruct `goose` to send the entire statement, which now contains multiples insert
 statements, in one shot.
-Yes, that's one large payload, but that's typically fine and this migration
+Yes, that's one large payload, but that's fine and this migration will
-executes in ~3s, which is an order of magnitude faster as compared to the previous example that took
+execute in ~3s, which is an order of magnitude faster as compared to the previous example that took
 ~38s.

 ## Migrations outside transaction